Sam Hornish Jr.

-Samuel Jon Hornish Jr. (born July 2, 1979) is an American semi-retired professional auto racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 22 Ford Mustang for Team Penske in 2017.
+Samuel Jon Hornish Jr. (born July 2, 1979) is an American semi-retired professional auto racing driver who competed in the IndyCar Series, where he won three championships and the Indianapolis 500, and later in the NASCAR Cup Series.

 Hornish began his top-tier racing career in the IndyCar Series, making his driving debut during the 2000 season for PDM Racing.
 Hornish began driving for Panther Racing the following season, winning eleven races and the 2001 and 2002 series championships over the next three seasons.
 During the 2004 season Hornish began driving for Team Penske, winning eight more races (including the 2006 Indianapolis 500) and the 2006 series championship during his time with the team.
 When he left the series after the 2007 season, he held the record for most career wins in the series (19, broken by Scott Dixon in 2009).

 Hornish moved to Penske's NASCAR program part-time in the Xfinity Series (then known as the Busch Series) during the 2006 season, and began driving part-time in the Cup Series (then known as the Nextel Cup Series) in 2007.
 He raced full-time in the Cup Series the following year, struggling at first, with eight top-ten finishes over his first three seasons and a top points placing of 28th (in 2009).
 Hornish returned part-time to the Xfinity Series (then known as the Nationwide Series) in 2011, winning one race.
 He drove full-time in the series the following year, finishing fourth in points.
 In 2012 Hornish replaced A. J. Allmendinger (suspended by NASCAR for failing a drug test) in Penske's No. 22 car midway through the season, earning one top-five finish.
 The following year he returned to the Nationwide Series, winning one race and earning sixteen top-five and 24 top-ten finishes to place second in points (three behind series champion Austin Dillon).
 Hornish drove part-time for Joe Gibbs Racing in an eight-race 2014 season, with one win and four top-five finishes.
 He returned to the Cup Series in 2015 with Richard Petty Motorsports, scoring three top-tens and finishing 26th in points.
 He returned part-time to the Xfinity Series in 2016, winning a race for JGR and finishing sixth or better in all three races he entered for Richard Childress Racing.
 In 2017, he returned to Penske's Xfinity program for a three-race schedule in the No. 22.